techidaily/site-win11-tips/source/_posts/remediation-steps-for-windows-sandboxs-hypervisor-not-found.md

 ## 2\.
 Enable Virtual Machine Platform Features

- Windows Sandbox is available as an optional feature that you can install from the Windows Features dialog, and we've covered how to do this in our guide on[how to enable and set up Windows Sandbox in Windows 11](https://www.makeuseof.com/enable-set-up-windows-sandbox-windows-11/) .
+ Windows Sandbox is available as an optional feature that you can install from the Windows Features dialog, and we've covered how to do this in our guide on [how to enable and set up Windows Sandbox in Windows 11](https://www.makeuseof.com/enable-set-up-windows-sandbox-windows-11/) .
 Similarly, you may need to enable a few additional optional features essential to run the virtualization tool successfully.

  The two optional features you need to enable are**Virtual Machine Platform** and**Windows Hypervisor Platform** .
 These tools enable platform support for virtual machines and provide the necessary API to run virtualization software on Windows.